krisu5/userstyles/Twitter - Clean 2019 Design (Now With Light Blue)/README.md

 ## Changelog

+- *2023-02-05:* Some fixes since the Elon takeover.
+Because I fucking hate Elon and everything he has done for Twitter, I barely have interest to update this anymore.
+Mastodon is the future.
 - *2022-03-31:* Small fixes
 - *2022-03-24:* Fixes for communities
 - *2022-03-09:* Minor style tweaks and removals of some rules